chloehkwong1/pull_requests/README.md

 You’ll want to pair up so that you can practice the workflow.

 ## Discuss
-Consider why you might create a branch as opposed to committing to master, what are the pros and cons?
+Contemplate why you might create a branch as opposed to committing to master, what are the pros and cons?
 How do you decide what belongs in a particular branch?

 ## Exercises
 1. In your own repository